Jyothsna-Vijay/HandTrackingProjects/README.md

 **AI Virtual Mouse**

+- AI-powered virtual mouse in Python using OpenCV, implementing contour detection and gesture recognition algorithms to replace hardware input with hand tracking.

   - Control the mouse pointer using hand gestures.

   - Detects finger positions to move the cursor and perform click actions.

   - Demonstrates mapping of hand landmark coordinates to screen coordinates.

 **AI Virtual Painter**

+- Gesture-based virtual painting application, applying hand-tracking algorithms and coordinate mapping to enable intuitive real-time drawing without hardware peripherals.

   - Draw on the screen using finger movements.

   - Supports multiple colours and a rubber tool.

   - Implements smoothing of hand trajectories for natural drawing.

 **Volume Control**

+- Computer-vision-based volume controller using distance algorithms on hand landmarks, enabling natural, touch-free interaction with system audio.

   - Control system volume using the distance between the thumb and index finger.

   - Implements linear interpolation and smoothing for smooth control.

   - Visual sound bar for easy recognition.

 **Finger Counter**

+- Real-time finger counting system with computer vision, leveraging hand landmarks for number recognition.

   - Counts the number of fingers held up in real time.

   - Useful for gesture recognition and interactive applications.

   - Demonstrates logic for analysing Mediapipe hand landmarks.

 # Features / Highlights